-One of the biggest concerns you may have about filing a medical malpractice claim is how you will pay the attorney fees.
-This is an especially relevant concern when you are dealing with a catastrophic injury or wrongful death case that is complicated and may take more time and resources to resolve.
+One of the biggest concerns you may have about filing a medical malpractice lawsuit in Pennsylvania is how you will pay the attorney fees.
+This is an especially relevant concern when dealing with a catastrophic injury or wrongful death case that may take more time and resources to resolve.
 Fortunately, most medical malpractice attorneys, including those at Ross Feller Casey, handle these cases on a contingency basis.

 When an attorney works your case on a contingency basis, you will be provided with a contingency fee agreement.
-This is a contract that says your attorney will handle your case and that you will only have to pay fees for their work if there is a financial recovery, either through a settlement or a verdict at trial.
-That means that you don’t have to pay any sort of retainer for the attorney’s work upfront.
-Instead, when the case is settled or won in court, your attorney will receive a percentage of the final amount that you agreed upon in the contingency fee agreement.
+This contract says your attorney will handle your case and that you will only have to pay fees for their work if there is a financial recovery, either through a settlement or a verdict at trial.
+That means you don’t have to pay any retainer for the attorney’s work upfront.
+Instead, when the case is settled or won in court, your attorney will receive a percentage of the final amount you agreed upon in the contingency fee agreement.

 Contingency fees are typically used in medical malpractice, product liability, premises liability, and other personal injury cases.
-However, there are some types of lawsuits that are never taken on contingency because there may be ethical issues in doing so.
+However, some types of lawsuits are never taken on contingency because there may be ethical issues.
 These cases include criminal defense, divorce, adoption, and immigration lawsuits.

-Some expenses, like filing fees and administrative costs, may be your responsibility to pay.
+Some expenses, like filing fees and administrative costs, may be your responsibility.
 This depends on what is stated in your contingency fee agreement.
 Some attorneys will cover these costs until your case is settled or won, while others will have you pay them as the case proceeds.
 It’s important to discuss how these expenses will be handled with your attorney.

 Medical malpractice cases that are handled on contingency often benefit the client in two major ways: